Njihene/Image-Background-Rmover/README.md

 ## How to Use:
 1- Clone this repository.
 2- Install the required dependencies:
-pip install -r requirements.txt
+  - streamlit
+  - Pillow
+  - rembg
 3- Run the app:
-streamlit run app.py
+streamlit run bg_removal.py
 4- Upload your image and download the result.